The Memorial is a place of education and training for all generations. Every document tells a story. Families are invited to enrich its collections.

 You can bring your documents to the Paris Shoah Memorial every Tuesday afternoon from 2:30 à 5:30 p.m.
 No appointment is necessary.

-Depositing your archives (documents, photos, books, films, objects, etc.) to the Memorial’s documentation center or giving a copy contributes to the transmission, research and study of the history of Europe’s Jews in the 20th century while ensuring that they will be preserved for generations to come.
+Depositing your archives (documents, photos, books, films, objects, etc.) to the Memorial’s documentation center or giving a copy contributes to the transmission, research and study of the history of Europe’s Jews in the 20th century will ensure that they will be preserved for generations to come.

 For those who cannot travel to Paris to deposit their archives, every year the Shoah Memorial holds a national collection drive throughout France.
 The drive is taking a break in 2016, but feel free to contact the Memorial if you wish to deposit your archives and cannot come to Paris.